Today we have a quick and easy activity to try. Drawing on Easter eggs.

 What I love about this activity is that they can draw anything they like.
 Into pirates?
 Try our little pirate egg (it is one of our favorites.)
 Like Minions?
 Draw one like my son did.
 It is easy to do.
 He also did a snake.
 Love dinosaurs, race cars, comics, silly faces . . . make whatever you want.

+Drawing on Easter Eggs is fun.
 We will be doing this again next year!

-For more Easter activities for boys try:
+For more Easter activities for kids try:

 Easter LEGO Designs which includes an Easter chick and bunny mosaic and a 3D Easter Rabbit with basket.